ITB syndrome is one of the most common injuries among athletes.

 A simple test to confirm if your knee pain is ITB related is to bend your knee at a 45-degree angle lifting slightly off the ground.
 If you feel pain on the outer side of the knee at any time it’s most likely ITB Syndrome

 This suction draws the skin, facia, blood and tissue to a superficial level primarily encouraging blood flow.
-This helps to draw trapped toxins, lactic acid and inflammatory fluids out of the tissue, thereby improving the overall circulation and function of the muscles and tendons.
 The cups can also be slid along the muscle or tendon sheath, in this case along the ITB from knee to hip.
-This causes myofascial release, stimulates the stretch reflex, and reduces inflammation.

 Do you have stubborn knee pain that you’ve timelessly tried to seek treatment for?

-We’ll look at alternate ways to treat the pain.
+We’ll look at alternate ways to assist in reducing pain.
 We’ll apply some simple emotional principles to see if it resonates with your life:

 - Depending on the knee affected, it can be related to not wanting to work with female or male energies – wanting to walk away.